Isabella, Countess of Brienne: Countess of Lecce and Brienne

 Her brother Walter VI of Brienne gradually gained better positions, and by allying with the Angevin kings of Naples, recovered some Italian fiefs.
 As constable of France, he was killed in the battle of Poitiers in 1356.
 He had also been Lord of Florence, Marshal of France, Count of Lecce, Conversano etc. He was an ally of the Angevins of Naples, and participated in their policies in Italy.
 His children died young, both with his first wife Margherita of Anjou-Tarent and his second, his distant kinswoman Jeanne de Brienne.
 His sister Isabella's children therefore succeeded to his possessions and claims.
 Already by 1350, Isabella's heir Sohier of Enghien resided in Greece and held Argos and Nauplia.

 Isabella survived her brother, whom she succeeded, and died in 1360.
 Her husband Walter of Enghien had died in 1345.

 For a few years, she was Countess of Lecce and Brienne, as well as titular Duchess of Athens and of other claimed titles.
 Since her eldest son Gauthier had died before her brother, her heir was her second son Sohier of Enghien.
 She allowed her inherited lands to be divided between her numerous children during her own lifetime.

 Isabella's brother Gauthier had left Greece sometime in the 1340s, and her eldest surviving son Sohier of Enghien apparently was resident lord of Argos and Nauplia from c.
 1350.
 In the division of the inheritance in 1356–60, he received the title of Duke of Athens, and certain rights in Argos-Nauplia.
 However, her sixth son Guy of Enghien received the lordship of Argos and Nauplia in the division and resided there as the lord from 1356 to 1377.
 Guy was also sometimes titled Duke of Athens, although the title officially belonged to his elder brother and the latter's son, and they as Dukes of Athens were overlords of Guy and Guy's heirs.

 Isabella's fourth son Louis of Enghien, Lord of Conversano, received the (titular) Duchy of Athens in 1381, when his nephew's inheritance was divided.

 Guy's daughter Maria d'Enghien, Isabella's granddaughter, married Pietro Cornaro, a Venetian.
 They sold the lordship to Venice in 1388.

-Her main inheritance went, after some interludes, to the children of her third son John of Enghien: Peter I of Enghien, who died childless, and Mary of Enghien (1367–1446).
+Her main inheritance went, after some interludes, to the children of her third son John of Enghien: Peter of Enghien, who died childless, and Mary of Enghien (1367–1446).